Ferrybridge power stations: Ferrybridge B (1957–1992)

 After the UK's electric supply industry was privatised in 1990, the station was operated by PowerGen.
 The station closed in 1992 and has since been completely demolished.

 In 2006 LaFarge began construction of a plasterboard factory adjacent to the Ferrybridge C power station on the site of the former Ferrybridge B station to use the Calcium Sulphate (Gypsum) produced by FGD.

 Ferrybridge C (1966–2016)

 CEGB period (1966–1989)

 The power station was originally built for and operated by the Central Electricity Generating Board.

-Construction and commissioning
+Construction

+Work began on Ferrybridge C in 1961.
+The architects were the Building Design Partnership.
+There were two chimneys and the eight cooling towers were arranged in a lozenge pattern on side of the building.